Pseudomodular Group

 In short, yes.
 We came up with a construction method that can give infinitely many commensurability classes that are not modular.
 Each of them has the nice property of having an orbit of all rational numbers.

-For full details, see our two papers.
+For full details, see our two papers (Lou et al., 2018) and (Lou et al., 2021).

 References